Science in Sports

 Featuring conversations with strength & conditioning coaches, sport scientists, athletes, and medical professionals, the show translates research into practical insights for coaches, athletes, and anyone interested in performance.

-Whether you're a coach, athlete, or sports science enthusiast, this episode provides practical insights into how improving efficiency can lead to better performance and reduced fatigue.
+Whether you’re a coach, athlete, or sports science student, this episode gives you actionable strategies to improve performance.

 Disclaimer